 The opposite is found in lighter skin, and here the shorter dendrites place the pigment more horizontally through the spinosum layer.
 The melanosomes themselves, and pigment granules are also smaller in lighter skin.

-The melanocyte stands fourth-in-line of skin barrier defense, preceded by:
+The melanocyte stands fourth-in-line of skin barrier defence, preceded by:

-The formation of melanosomes and melanin pigment is a process that requires much energy by the melanocyte mitochondria creating many radicals.
+The formation of melanosomes and melanin pigment is a process that requires much energy from the melanocyte mitochondria creating many radicals.

-This oxidative process is controlled by our built-in cellular defense antioxidant super dismutase oxide, sometimes known as superoxide dismutase.
-Sadly, this built-in defense system declines with cellular age or may be lost due to mitochondria DNA damage, or cellular senescence.
+This oxidative process is controlled by our built-in cellular defence antioxidant super dismutase oxide, sometimes known as superoxide dismutase.
+Sadly, this built-in defence system declines with cellular age or may be lost due to mitochondria DNA damage, or cellular senescence.
 The creation of the red pigment pheomelanin causes even more oxidative stress than the formation of the brown pigment eumelanin.

 Thus, it is important to note: Repeated unprotected sun exposure or sunburn may cause the pheomelanin to become altered in such a way as to allow it to become converted into a free radical, generating the superoxide anion, which can damage nearby skin cells, including the mitochondria DNA of melanocytes, and keratinocyte stem cells.
 (We call this Intra-cellular oxidative stress).

 Now that we have reviewed these points about the melanocyte cell, next we must understand the steps involved in the formation of the melanin pigment.
 It is a complex process I will try to keep simple and relevant.